anaptecs/jeaf-generator.io/uml-modeling-guide.md

 # UML Modeling Guide

-This part of the modelling guide will shortly describe the basic ideas that are behind model driven software development and are just a very basic introduction.
+This part of the modeling guide will shortly describe the basic ideas that are behind model driven software development and are just a very basic introduction.